 My current understanding is that 40-45 minutes of daily exercise is optimal and needed for excellent health.
 When I learned of this I knew that doing 45 minutes of exercise at 5 am would not work for me.
 So I broke it up, which was easy since I already exercised twice daily.
 So all I needed to do was add a third session.
 I read somewhere that breaking it up like this was fine.
 It has worked out really well for me.

 Here is my daily exercise routine.
 I’ll share the advantages next.

-- 5 am – 24 minutes on mini elipical (article review).
+- 5 am – 24 minutes on mini elliptical (article review).
 (6 minutes each direction X 2)

-- 11 am – 12 minutes freeweights or abdonimal exercises (article). (alternate days)
+- 11 am – 12 minutes free weights or abdominal exercises (article). (alternate days)

 - I do these exercises rapidly to create aerobic conditions.

 - 3 pm -12 minutues on mini elipical.
 (6 minutes each direction)